About the site

 - accurately representing typology

-- promoting spaces
+- promoting and classifying spaces

 - supporting efficient operations